Practical Education for Student Paramedics and Ambulance Clinicians

 Stepping into the role of an associate ambulance practitioner can be daunting, especially considering you can be the lead clinician on an ambulance in some ambulance trusts in the UK.
 The associate ambulance practitioner apprenticeship gives you the fundamentals to go out on the road and practice to then go onto becoming a student paramedic.
 However, we cannot know everything.

 PocketClinician has the best associate ambulance practitioner book to guide you during your associate ambulance practitioner course and to reference towards on the road.
-The PocketClinician community is a great place full of information.
-Master the 12 lead ECG, and have a step by step guide on every patient assessment to ace your OSCE’s for only £1.99 per month.

 As an associate ambulance practitioner, it is in your scope of practice to sufficiently assess a patient to come to an appropriate plan.
 This involves being able to correctly read an ECG and understand the findings of your patient assessment.
-The information in the PocketClinician community will give you the tools to pass your associate ambulance practitioner apprenticeship, and make you an exceptional associate ambulance practitioner before training to be a student paramedic.
+The information in the PocketClinician ECG community will give you the tools to pass your associate ambulance practitioner apprenticeship, and make you an exceptional associate ambulance practitioner before training to be a student paramedic.

 Student Paramedic Pocketbook